JustinLungu/FoundationPose-BachelorThesis/RQ1_RQ3_pipelines/Process_HOTS/README.md

 - Matches masks with corresponding RGB and depth images
 - Instantiates a scene processor
 - At the end, triggers mesh normalization and dataset summary
+- All paths and processing parameters are loaded from `hots_pipeline/config.py`

 ### `manager.py`
 Core orchestrator.
 The `HOTSProcessorManager` handles: